- Great Google Shopping campaign structures use priorities to tell Google what products are most likely to convert

 Some products require a $3 bid to maximize their impression share.
 For others, just $1 or even less will work.
 The “magical” S-curve in bidding is crucial when it comes to bidding on individual products.

 Some products do well on mobile.
 Others don’t.
 This is where splitting product groups in different ad groups or campaigns come in.

 Some products should be excluded completely.
 Others shouldn’t.

 If you don’t split up your product groups, there is no efficient way of discovering these differences or acting on them with your bidding.

-Real Life Example of an Advertiser Not Using Product Groups
+Real Life Example of Advertisers Not Using Product Groups